 For me this was a grand slam home run.
 The commercial was provocative, memorable and convincing enough to gain trial.
 It successfully launched Subway’s breakfast business.

-The commercial ran across Canada for two years, was picked up for use US markets and ran for two years in Australia.
+The commercial ran across Canada for two years, was picked up for use in various US markets and ran for two years in Australia.
 Not bad since it was only supposed to run for two local promotional periods in Ontario.
-So from business results, the commercial was a huge success.
+Plus, based on business results, the commercial was a huge success.

 What more could we ask for?